dryadd44651/Note/Back_End/BcryptDemo/readme.md

 # why use different salt every time
 > if don't use salt->will be cracked by dictionary attack (frequency of words)
 >> every same password will have same hash code

 >> check the password frequency and hash code frequency
 ```
-Here are the top 25 from 2019:
+Here are the top password from 2019:

 1. 123456
 2. 123456789